• Skip to main content

 We recommend that you consider the Proton VPN Plus plan instead of the free plan once you have had a chance to test the service using the free version.
 The Plus plan gives you access to the full Proton VPN feature set and full VPN server network, including the Secure Core servers.
 This is much more practical now that Proton has revamped their pricing model to be more like that of other VPN services.

 While Proton VPN Plus is certainly not a cheap VPN service, the price is now reasonable, particularly if you choose the two-year subscription.
-That currently runs $4.99 per month, or $119.76 for the first two years.
+That currently runs $4.99 monthly or $119.76 for the first two years.

 Note: While Proton VPN isn't a cheap VPN like Surfshark or VPN.ac, it also costs less than high-end VPNs like ExpressVPN.